gamepoet/conceal/README.md

 # Conceal

 Simple OpenSSL-based string encryption using a shared secret.
+The algorithm, initialization vector, salt, crypttext, and HMAC are all encoded into a single string so it is easy to copy around.

 ## Requirements